mrmorphic/hwio/README.md

 Status:

   * In development
-  * New driver, as yet untested
+  * New driver, not yet properly untested
+  * Some GPIOs are known to work on writes, unknown on reads
+  * USR0-USR3 don't work and cannot be accessed as GPIO, as the LED driver reserves them.
+  * Analog not yet supported

 ### BeagleBoneDriver